 Books reaching the Grand Prize of the Goethe International Book Awards for Late Historical Fiction, the Chanticleer website states, have made it through a very tough competition and won against some great books.
 The website continues: These are novels with that extra spark of excellence.

-CLICK TITLE TO READ MY CELEBRATORY POEM
+CLICK TITLE TO HEAR MY WORDS

 I arrived to be inspired, a pilgrim from Sintra, Portugal en route to Bellingham Bay, Washington State.
 I particularly like this definition: (n) A pilgrimage is a journey, often into an unknown or foreign place, where a person goes in search of new or expanded meaning about his/her self, others, nature, or a higher good through the experience.
 It can lead to a personal transformation, after which the pilgrim usually returns to his/her daily life.
 Pilgrimages frequently involve a journey (or search) of moral or spiritual significance.
 A person who makes such a journey is called a pilgrim.